expede/minimal-spanning-merkle-tree/README.md

 ### 1.1.1 Containers

 IPLD assumes that links will be referenced against a blockstore.
 The resulting disconnected structures — while efficient for machines — can be cumbersome to work with, debug, inspect, and transmit in non-IPLD aware applications.
+[Locality of reference] also plays a role: IPLD links are no guaranteed to resolve.
+Data that is likely to be accessed together being kept inline avoids going out to the blockstore (which may nondeterministaically incur a network lookup).

 The ecosystem of tools for non-IPLD specific tools (JSON tools, CBOR tools, etc) is much wider than those designed for IPLD in particular.
 To make use of them today, a developer either needs to write custom code, or find an ad hoc method for reifying an IPLD DAG into some format without links such as JSON.
 Packaging data for